jackdo69/learn-dsa/practice-tracker.md

 # Practice Tracker

-Track your mastery of all 75 DSA patterns.
+Track your mastery of all 75 patterns.
 Update this file as you progress through your study plan.

 ## How to Use This Tracker